Pick A Song

 Pick A Style

 Now, find a style that may match the song you have in mind.
 This can be harder than you might imagine.
-The Tyros3 has 450 internal styles, and thousands more that you may have available.
+Your keyboard has hundreds of internal styles, and thousands more that you may have available.
 As you play your keyboard and try out different styles, you will become more familiar with what is available and more likely to know what style might be suitable for any particular song.
 In a future lesson, you will learn about the Music Finder feature of your keyboard.
 It is, basically, a database of song titles with associated information about an appropriate style and tempo (and introduction) that you could use with that song.
 When you learn more about downloading external styles, you will also learn that there are, literally, thousands of styles available that have been named after a particular song.
 These styles, sometimes called "gig disk" styles, have taken a standard style and "tuned" it up by setting the tempo and voices as needed to play a particular song and then renamed the style to match that song title.

 To get started, however, just try out the style your keyboard starts with.
 Interestingly enough, the initial preset style has changed with each model.
 If you have a 2000 or a 2100, you'll see a style called HeartBeat.
 The Tyros started with Live8Beat.
 The 3000 starts with Cool8Beat.
 Tyros2 owners will see VintageGtrPop.
 The S900 introduced Straight8Pop, the Tyros3 uses EasyPop, the S910 uses Cool8Beat, the Tyros4 uses StadiumRock, and the Tyros5 uses Cool8Beat.